na1647/salesDocument/README.md

 ```

 That will create a pdf in pdfs folders.
 You can change model and data in corresponding files

+## Utility

+When the sale document is created, anyone can modify the model to modify the look and feel of the document without modifying any code line.

+You modify the model and use SalesDocument to regenerate the sale document with the new properties.

+You can put in the sale document all the poperties which are located in the datas witout modifying code line.

+You can let your customers modify the model or generate their own models of their documents.

+SalesDocument permit you to generate all the documents you have in head.
+For example you can generate follow up letters, order, order's picking, delivery, invoice, etc.

 ## Usage
 SalesDocument is a instantiable object.